Hieronymbus/Quit-Quit/doc/info.md

        - Allow users to view a collection of anonymous quit stories within the app.
        - Include an option for users to flag inappropriate content in the story pool.

+9. As a user, when i register i want an email verification check for security

+       AC: implement email verifcation on signup